tactlabs/hugo-theme-template/readme.md

 - Update branch as master - docs - save

+- Copy the link and update it in config.toml

+- git add, commit and push and run hugo command to update

-- Wait for the site to be published and open the link to view
+- Wait for the site to be published in Pages( in repo) and open the link to view

 --------------------------------------------------------------------